 g.
-Flying with due regard to the rules and regulations stipulated by the UK CAA, the EASA where necessary and the Air Navigation Order.
-They are also to operate the UAS in compliance of the Data Protection Act 1998.
+Flying with due regard to the rules and regulations stipulated by the UK CAA, the EASA where necessary and the dictates of the documents at Ref A-E. They are also to operate the UAS in compliance of the Data Protection Act 1998.

-Additionally, as PiC they shall ensure the following:
+Additionally, they shall ensure the following: